Fountain of Hygiene

 Sanitiser Design Competition

-CALL FOR ENTRIES: BOMPAS & PARR INVITES THE DESIGN COMMUNITY TO DEVELOP AESTHETIC AND FUNCTIONAL APPROACH TO HAND SANITISING WITH FOUNTAIN OF HYGIENE: SANITISER DESIGN COMPETITION TO RAISE MONEY FOR THE RED CROSS
+BOMPAS & PARR INVITED THE DESIGN COMMUNITY TO DEVELOP AESTHETIC AND FUNCTIONAL APPROACH TO HAND SANITISING WITH FOUNTAIN OF HYGIENE: SANITISER DESIGN COMPETITION TO RAISE MONEY FOR THE RED CROSS

 Download the full brief HERE.

-With more than 190 countries and territories now affected by coronavirus (COVID-19), hand washing and enhanced hygiene has been identified by the British Government as one of the most effective way to prevent and slow its spread.
 The competition seeks to explore the aesthetic, functional, social, gestural and experiential possibilities of enhanced hygiene.
-It is hoped that this will accelerate the establishment of new behavioural norms which benefit the ongoing health of global society.
-Ultimately the aim is to explore how people can safely re-enter the public realm.
+It is hoped that this will accelerate the establishment of new behavioral norms which benefit the ongoing health of global society.
+Ultimately, the aim is to explore how people can safely re-enter the public realm.

 Bompas & Parr's work explores humankind’s relationship with the senses, with past projects including the launch of the British Museum of Food, the world’s first cultural institution exclusively dedicated to food and drink.
 Hygiene, hand washing and health and safety have always been significant aspects of the food system and central to the studio’s approach.